Scarygami/scary-cookie-consent/README.md

 Element to make it easier for you to display those annoying cookie message you need to have when hosting a website in the EU.

-You define your custom cookie message as content of the `cookie-consent` element.
+You define your custom cookie message as content of the `scary-cookie-consent` element.

 The message will contain a confirm and deny button.
 If you provide a `policy` link, an extra button will link to it.